 - Muscle weakness

 There are things that you can do in the first 24 to 48 hours to help alleviate pain and begin the healing process.
-You should rest, protect the injured area, use crutches or other assistive devices as needed to help immobilize, compress (not too tight), elevate, and apply ice 15–20 minutes or at least every two hours.
+You should rest, protect the injured area, use crutches or other assistive devices as needed to help immobilize, compress (not too tight), elevate, and apply ice for 15–20 minutes at least every two hours.

 If you don't see any improvement in a couple of days, you should see a medical professional to evaluate the extent of your injury.

 “Physical therapy can help improve pain, motion, strength and recovery time.
-Also, it helps get you back to your normal activities quickly and safely, and you'll learn what to do, and what not to do, so you don't reinjure yourself,” explains Taylor.
+Also, it helps get you back to your normal activities quickly and safely, and you'll learn what to do, and what not to do, so you don't reinjure yourself,” explains Rosenbaum.

 How Sprains and Strains Are Diagnosed

 Most sprains and strains are diagnosed by a physical exam.
-Your medical professional will examine the affected joint or muscles and take you through your normal range of motion, watching for pain, tenderness, weakness or instability.
+Your medical professional will exam the affected joint or muscles and take you through your normal range of motion, watching for pain, tenderness, weakness or instability.

 If there's a chance you've broken a bone, an X-ray may be ordered.
 An MRI may be needed to determine the extent of your injury because soft tissue, where sprains and strains occur, don't show up on X-rays.